terraform-google-modules/terraform-example-foundation/docs/change_resource_hierarchy.md

     ...
     ```

-1. Create your folder hierarchy above environment folders (development, non-production, production).
-Remember to keep the environment folders as leaves (latest level) in the source code folder hierarchy because this is the way `tf-wrapper.sh` - that is the bash script helper - works to apply terraform configurations.
+1. Create your source code folder hierarchy above environment folders (development, non-production, production).
+Remember to keep the source code environment folders as leaves (latest level) in the source code folder hierarchy because this is the way `tf-wrapper.sh` - the bash script helper - works to apply terraform configurations.
 1. For this example, just rename folders business_unit_1 and business_unit_2 to your Business Units names, i.e: finance and retail, to match the example folder hierarchy.
 1. Manually duplicate your source folder hierarchy to match your needs.
 1. Change backend gcs prefix for each business unit shared resources.